icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 NotAvailableException.
 If this list is empty (no `throws`), the operation is not allowed to throw any Slice-defined exception.

 With the .slice syntax, an operation can also throw one or more exceptions.
-The only difference is a list of exceptions must be in parenthesis:
+The only difference is a list of two or more exceptions must be in parenthesis:

 ```slice {% title="Same operation with the .slice syntax" %}
 op(s: string) throws (ArgumentException, InvalidStateException, NotAvailableException)